a-udacity/CarND-Advanced-Lane-Lines/README.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # 105 through # 129 in my code in `lane_detection.py` in the function `_draw_info` and `_draw_overlay` of class LaneDetector.
-Here are example of my result on a all the test images:
+Here are example of my result on all the test images:

 ![alt text][image10]